top of page

 Designed and manufactured entirely in Australia, the FTV 640 can be fully integrated with the HELLFYR 12000 or SPOTFYR 12000 spotlight and FYRSTIK remote handle.
 As a customer, you engage directly with our Australian design team for expert advice, ensuring you get a system that meets your exact operational requirements.

-The Problem with Adapting Monoculars for Remote Use
+The Failure of Adapting Handheld Thermal Monoculars for Vehicle Use

 DSM - Dynamic Stream Management - A world first!